Friday, March 28, 2025

 The challenge of lack of opportunities, exposure and access on one side, facing brutal character assassination, intolerance towards bolder and intelligent women on the other.
 Women are looked down upon, judged and are not considered as serious politician, rarely one can see political conversations and decisions where women are involved.

-One can witness a woman leader of a political party being stopped at Vidhana Soudha where as chamcha of a male leader walk past the security without scrutiny, such is the power of exposure and access.
+One can witness a woman leader of a political party being stopped at Vidhana Soudha where as chamcha & followers of a male leader walk past the security without scrutiny, such is the power of exposure and access.
 The lopsided presence of only men in the power corridors have never been welcoming of women.

 Patriarchy should not have a place in new age politics, it’s important to end the political exile of the women.
 Parties have to demonstrate political will and empower women politically; through opportunities, exposure and access and realize that women are no political pariahs!